“El Pach”, “El Cocodrilo” and other colleagues describe Joseph Tavrez, who died this Tuesday - KSU | The Sentinel Newspaper

 Unanimously, those who knew Joseph Tavrez state that he was a great teacher, with a great privileged multifaceted talent, which he could develop by placing himself as one of the best in each of the areas in which he was involved, and accumulating his passing friends who are shocked and incredulous bet the news of his death, Tuesday morning.

-Pra Nelson Javier El Cocodrilo, who was scam m the health center a night before about his death above, this was a son with a very close friend.
+Pra Nelson Javier El Cocodrilo, who was scam t the health center a night before about his death above, this was a son with a very close friend.

 A star above everything I learned meta Joseph Tavrez, points out “El Cocodrilo” , with adds that pra l con pra Frederik Martnez (“El Pach) was the brother that their mothers zero gave them.